DuarteSJ/NoteIST/REPORT.md

 **Encryption and Integrity Features:**

-- AES in CBC mode is used to encrypt sensitive fields (`title` and `note`), ensuring confidentiality with a unique Initialization Vector (IV) for each operation.
-- HMAC (SHA-256) ensures data integrity by detecting tampering or corruption in the encrypted file.
+AES in CBC mode is used to encrypt sensitive fields (`title` and `note`), since we focused on a reliable confidentiality and handled the integrity separetely by using HMAC (SHA-256) for tampering detection or corruption.
+The library stores the fields "hmac" and "iv" in the note file to be able to unencrypt and check changes on the file later.

 **File Structure:**

-Encrypted files include metadata such as IV and HMAC, alongside encrypted sensitive data. **In the project we considered the title and content to be the only sensitive information therefore, additional keys will remain unencrypted.**
+Encrypted files include metadata such as IV and HMAC, sensitive encrypted data (note and title) and non-sensitive unencrypted data.
+The unencrypted data is mainly used for client-side information display.
+Below is an example of how the notes are being stored:

 **Example JSON Format (Encrypted):**